YunzhuLi/DPI-Net/README.md

     cd PyFleX/bindings; mkdir build; cd build; cmake ..; make -j

-If you are using **other versions** of Ubuntu or CUDA, we provide the pre-built Docker image and Dockerfile for compiling PyFleX.
+If you are using **newer versions** of Ubuntu or CUDA, we provide the pre-built Docker image and Dockerfile for compiling PyFleX.
+After compilation, you will be able to use PyFleX outside docker.
 Please refer to our [Docker](https://github.com/YunzhuLi/PyFleX/blob/master/bindings/docs/docker.md) page.
 Note that you do not have to reclone PyFleX again as it has been included as a submodule of DPI-Net.

 ### Test PyFleX examples